French far-right party elects new leader to replace Le Pen | Politics

 "The first impact of this election is that Le Pen won't have to deal with the party and can focus on the most important thing, leading the party's lawmakers in the National Assembly," he explained.

-For the past few months, 40,000 members of the party have been voting online to elect the new head of the party.
-The results will be announced on Saturday during the congress.
+For the past few months, 40,000 members of the party voted online to elect the new head of the party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)